 11. Teaching humility in Confucius’ Analects: questioning the value of deference

-José Maria Torralba is Associate Professor of Moral Philosophy and Director of the Core Curriculum Institute at the University of Navarra, Spain.
+José Maria Torralba is an Associate Professor of Moral Philosophy and Director of the Core Curriculum Institute at the University of Navarra, Spain.